tkshnwesper/tkshnwesper.github.io/_posts/2019-03-05-mimicking-promise-behavior-using-asyncio.md

 event_loop = asyncio.new_event_loop()
 ```

-Now we need to set this event loop (no idea what this does, check the documentation I suppose).
+Now we need to set this event loop for the current context.

 ```python
 asyncio.set_event_loop(event_loop)